winglang/wing/docs/docs/04-standard-library/01-cloud/bucket.md

 - *Type:* <a href="#@winglang/sdk.cloud.BucketEventType">BucketEventType</a>

-type of event.
+Type of event.

 ---

 ### BucketOnCreateProps <a name="BucketOnCreateProps" id="@winglang/sdk.cloud.BucketOnCreateProps"></a>

-on create event options.
+On create event options.

 #### Initializer <a name="Initializer" id="@winglang/sdk.cloud.BucketOnCreateProps.Initializer"></a>